 To satisfy the major field requirement, students are expected to attain a body of knowledge contained in six courses, as well as the current literature in the area of specialization.
-In particular, students are required to take a minimum of four graduate courses in the major field of Ph.D. research, selecting these courses in accordance with guidelines specific to the major field, which are available from the departmental Student Affairs Office.
-Grades of B-or better, with a grade-point average of at least 3.33 in all courses used to satisfy the major field requirement, are required.
+In particular, students are required to take a minimum of four graduate courses in the major field of Ph.D. research, selecting these courses in accordance with guidelines specific to the major field.
+Guidelines for course selection in each major field are available from the departmental Student Affairs Office.
+Grades of B- or better, with a grade-point average of at least 3.33 in all courses used to satisfy the major field requirement, are required.
 Students are required to satisfy the major field requirement within the first nine terms after enrolling in the graduate program.

 Each minor field normally embraces a body of knowledge equivalent to three courses, at least two of which are graduate courses.
-Grades of B- or betterwith a grade-point average of at least 3.33 in all courses included in the minor field, are required.
+Grades of B- or better, with a grade-point average of at least 3.33 in all courses included in the minor field, are required.
 By petition and administrative approval, a minor field may be satisfied by examination.

 Breadth Requirement.
-Candidates for the Ph.D. degree in Computer Science must satisfy the computer science breadth requirement by the end of the fourth term in graduate residence at UCLA.
-The requirement is satisfied by mastering the contents of eight undergraduate courses or equivalent: Computer Science 111, 118, 143, M151B, 161, 180, 181, and one of 130, 131, or 132.
-A UCLA undergraduate course taken by graduate students may not be applied toward graduate degree requirements if students have already received a grade of B- or better for a course taken elsewhere that covers substantially the same material.
+Ph.D. degree students must satisfy the computer science breadth requirement by the end of the fourth term in graduate residence at UCLA.
+The requirement is satisfied by mastering the contents of five undergraduate courses or equivalent: Computer Science 180, two courses from 111, 118, and M151B, one course from 130, 131, or 132, and one course from 143, 161, or 174A.
+A UCLA undergraduate course taken by graduate students cannot be used to satisfy graduate degree requirements if students have already received a grade of B- or better for a course taken elsewhere that covers substantially the same material.

-In addition, Ph.D. degree students must complete at least three terms of Computer Science 201 with grades of Satisfactory (in addition to the three terms that may have been completed for the M.S. degree).
+For the Ph.D. degree, students must also complete at least three terms of Computer Science 201 with grades of Satisfactory (in addition to the three terms of 201 that may have been completed for the M.S. degree).
 Competence in any or all courses may be demonstrated in one of three ways: